Ministry of Railways (India): Railway ministers

-The Minister of Railways (Hindi:Rail Mantrī) is the head of the ministry and a member of the union council of ministers of India.
+The Minister of Railways (Hindi: Rail Mantrī) is the head of the ministry and a member of the union council of ministers of India.
 The position of the Minister of Railways is usually held by a minister of cabinet rank and is often assisted by one or two junior Ministers of State.

 John Mathai was the first Minister of Railways.
 Lal Bahadur Shastri who served as the Minister of Railways and Transport from 1952 until 1956 became the second Prime Minister of India in 1964.
 Four prime ministers, namely Rajiv Gandhi, P. V. Narasimha Rao, Atal Bihari Vajpayee (twice) and Manmohan Singh (twice) have briefly held the portfolio of the Minister of Railways during their premiership.
 Mohsina Kidwai was the first female to hold the charge of the ministry (as Minister of Surface Transport) while Mamata Banerjee is the first female to have served as the Minister of Railways.
 Madhavrao Scindia and Ram Naik are the only people to have served as Ministers of State for Railways with an Independent charge.
 Lalit Narayan Mishra is the only cabinet minister to die in office after being assassinated in a bomb blast in 1975, while Suresh Angadi is the only minister of state to die in office.

-The current Minister of Railways is Ashwini Vaishnaw of the Bharatiya Janata Party who has been in office since 7 July 2021 while V. Somanna and Ravneet Singh are the ministers of state for railways.
+The current Minister of Railways is Ashwini Vaishnaw of the Bharatiya Janata Party who has been in office since 7 July 2021 while V. Somanna is the minister of state for railways.